 PAYE, or Pay As You Earn, is a system employed by the New Zealand government in order to collect taxes on wage and salary earnings.
-It works by requiring employers to calculate and deduct employee PAYE at source – that’s right when they are paid.
+The system functions by mandating that PAYE be determined and deducted from employee paychecks “at the source.”
 The amount of tax deducted varies depending on the employee’s income level with most earners paying 12.5% of their gross wages for PAYE.

-Fortunately, there are plenty of resources available on the internet which can help guide you through this complicated process and help make sure that yours is an issue-free tax refund journey!
+- Fortunately, there are plenty of resources available on the internet that can help guide you through this complicated process and help make sure that yours is an issue-free tax refund journey!

 How Do I Calculate My PAYE?